GustavoBelaunde2004/GustavoBelaunde2004/README.md

 I'm Gustavo Belaunde, a **Computer Science major** at Trinity University with a passion for creating **AI-driven solutions** and **scalable software applications**.
 I thrive on building impactful projects and collaborating with teams to solve real-world problems.

 - 🌱 I’m currently diving deeper into **artificial intelligence**, **machine learning**, and **full-stack development**.
-- 🔭 I’m working on a **volleyball match predictor app** that uses machine learning to generate accurate match outcomes.
 - 👯 I’m looking for **Summer 2025 internships** and am open to **collaborating on innovative projects**!
-- ⚡ Fun fact: I implemented **voice recognition** in a chatbot to enhance accessibility for banking customers during my internship.
 - 📫 Reach me at: [gbelaunderojas@gmail.com](mailto:gbelaunderojas@gmail.com)

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gustavobelaunde/)!